From choosing hair products to surfing the internet, these Cincinnati Black tech companies make your life easier from any device.

 LISNR – Est. 2012

-LISNR, who is in the process of planting a 6.9 million headquarters in the West End, is an advanced, near-ultrasonic, ultra-low power data transmission technology that enables fast, reliable, and secure communication between devices via a speaker and/or microphone.
-As the leading, global provider of data-over-audio (DoA) solutions, LISNR’s proprietary technology is used across the connected world and will power over 100 million devices by 2018.
+LISNR, which is in the process of planting a 6.9 million headquarters in the West End, is an advanced, near-ultrasonic, ultra-low power data transmission technology that enables fast, reliable, and secure communication between devices via a speaker and/or microphone.
+As the leading, global provider of data-over-audio (DoA) solutions, LISNR’s proprietary technology is used across the connected world and will power more than 100 million devices by 2018.

 Orchestrate Tech – Est. 2013

 Orchestrate Technologies received investment support totaling $250,000 from the L. Ross Love GrowthBridge Fund, an investment initiative of the Cincinnati USA Regional Chamber’s Minority Business Accelerator.
-Vincent Williams, who is an 2008 University of Kentucky grad, is the Co-Founder and Partner.
+Vincent Williams, who is a 2008 University of Kentucky graduate, is the Co-Founder and Partner.